ReprodSuplem/PPDSP/README.md

 ## Citation

-If you want to cite these algorithms, please cite the [preprint](https://doi.org/10.48550/arXiv.2208.14866) introducing them at arXiv:
+If you want to cite this study, please cite the [preprint](https://doi.org/10.48550/arXiv.2208.14866) introducing them at arXiv:
 ```
 @misc{arxiv/ZhaCIN22,
   author = {Zha, Aolong and Chang, Qiong and Imura, Naoto and Nishinari, Katsuhiro},